Skip to content

 • Sophos Connect Client in a version compatible with the firewall and platform

-• For Sophos Connect 2.0 or newer: macOS Ventura 13 or newer
+• For Sophos Connect 2.0 or later: macOS Ventura 13 or later

-• Mac with Intel processor or Apple Silicon via Rosetta 2
+• Mac with an Intel processor or Apple Silicon using Rosetta 2

-• Configuration file for IPsec (.scx or .tgb) or SSL VPN (.ovpn)
+• Configuration file for IPsec (.scx) or SSL VPN (.ovpn)

-• Firewall rules for traffic from the VPN zone or the used remote access zone
+• Firewall rules for traffic from the VPN zone or the remote access zone in use

-If SSL VPN is to be used on macOS, Sophos Connect 2.0 or newer must be used.
-Older internal instructions should therefore be checked to see if they still assume the earlier IPsec-only situation.
-For version checking, update planning, and typical DNS/profile issues, see Check and Securely Update Sophos Connect Client Version.
+Sophos Connect 2.0 or later is required to use SSL VPN on macOS.
+Older internal instructions should therefore be checked to see whether they still assume the former IPsec-only situation.
+For version checks, update planning and typical DNS or profile issues, see Check and Securely Update Sophos Connect Client Version.

 1. Download Sophos Connect Client

-The Sophos Connect Client for macOS can be obtained depending on the environment via the firewall, the VPN portal, or the Sophos Download Page.
-In managed environments, it should be defined which client version is distributed and where users obtain the appropriate configuration file.
+Depending on the environment, the Sophos Connect Client for macOS can be obtained from the firewall, the VPN Portal or the Sophos Download Page.
+Managed environments should define which client version is distributed and where users obtain the correct configuration file.

-For IPsec, a .scx or .tgb file is typically used.
-For SSL VPN, an .ovpn file is imported.
-Which file is correct depends on the remote access configuration on the firewall.
+IPsec on macOS uses a .scx file.
+SSL VPN imports an .ovpn file.
+The correct file depends on the remote access configuration on the firewall.

-IPsec Remote Access.scx or .tgbusable with Sophos Connect on Intel and Apple Silicon
+• IPsec Remote Access: .scx; can be used with Sophos Connect on Intel and Apple Silicon.

-In a classic Sophos Connect IPsec configuration, the connection is exported in WebAdmin:
+For a traditional Sophos Connect IPsec configuration, export the connection in WebAdmin:

-3. Securely store the file and provide it only to authorised users.
+3. Store the file securely and provide it only to authorised users.

-Depending on the download source, the installer is in a zip file.
-After unpacking, you typically find the Sophos Connect.pkg package for macOS.
+Depending on the download source, the installer may be supplied in a zip file.
+After extracting it, you will typically find the Sophos Connect.pkg package for macOS.

 2. Install Sophos Connect Client

-On Apple Silicon devices, Rosetta 2 may be required.
-If macOS displays a corresponding message during installation, Rosetta 2 should be installed, and the client should be restarted.
+Rosetta 2 may be required on Apple Silicon devices.
+If macOS displays a corresponding message during installation, install Rosetta 2 and then restart the client.

-After installation, the version should be checked directly in the client.
-This is especially important if multiple installation packages were circulating internally or if users had previously installed the client.
+Check the version directly in the client after installation.
+This is particularly important if several installation packages have circulated internally or users have installed the client before.

 Sophos Connect Client macOS Setup

-Sophos Connect is started via the macOS installation package.
+Sophos Connect is launched from the macOS installation package.

 Sophos Connect Client macOS Setup

-The installation wizard guides through the standard installation.
+The installation wizard guides you through the standard installation.

 Sophos Connect Client macOS Setup - Location